reimandlab/IGX_publication_code/code/README.md

 - 004: Compile the clinical features of TCGA tumors.
 - 005: Create the object holding all features of tumors in each TCGA cohort (cancer type) separately.
 - 006: Run PACIFIC-step1.
 Accumulate the required number of feature selection iterations in the designated intermediate folder.
 - 007: Run PACIFIC-step2.
-Aggregate the feature selection iterations and stores the _candidate IGXs_ for each cohort.
+Aggregate the feature selection iterations and store the _candidate IGXs_ for each cohort.

 **Downstream scripts**
 - Catalog of 34 IGXs: